 1. Beneful Small Breed Wet Food Variety Pack

-- Multiple Protein Sources: Includes real beef, chicken, and salmon for balanced nutrition
+- Made with real beef, chicken, and salmon for protein variety

-- Small Can Size: 3 oz. cans are ideal for small breed appetites and reduce waste
+- Small 3 oz. cans designed for small breeds

-- Essential Nutrients: Contains 23 vitamins and minerals to support overall health
+- 23 essential vitamins and minerals support overall health

 - Supports muscle health